JTaisey389/reading-notes201.md/Read05.md

  - RGB Values, HEX Codes, Color Names,
  - Hue, Saturation, Brightness

-CSS treats each HMTL element as it appears in a box, and the back-ground color properth sets the color of the bacjground for that box.
+CSS treats each HMTL element as it appears in a box, and the background-color property sets the color of the background for that box.

 ### CSS3 Opactiy
-- With the introduction of CSS3 you have the capacity to change the opactiy of the color with a couple of options.
-Additionally CSS3 allows you to control the ammount of saturation within the color.
+- With the introduction of CSS3 you can change the opacity of the color with a couple of options.
+Additionally, CSS3 allows you to control the amount of saturation within the color.

 Example: RGBA, HSL, HSLA

 ### ***Text***
 What we will cover in this section:
- 1. Size and typeface of text
+ 1. Size and typeface of the text
  2. Bold, italics, capitals, underlines
  3. Spacing between lines, words, and letters

 ### Terminology of Typeface
-- Serif, Sans-Serif, Monospace, Weight, Style, and Streth
+- Serif, Sans-Serif, Monospace, Weight, Style, and Stretch

-All these contol the look and the feel of the text, additionally some text read better on paper than they do on screen.
+All these control the look and the feel of the text, additionally, some text read better on paper than they do on screen.

 ### Wider Choices of Typefaces
 - There are several ways to use fonts other than those listed above.
-Keep in mind typfaces are suject to copywright, so the techniques you can choose from are limited by the license.
+Keep in mind typefaces are subject to copyright, so the techniques you can choose from are limited by the license.

-Examples: Font-Family, Font-Face, Service Based Font-Face, Images, SIFR, Cufon
+Examples: Font-Family, Font-Face, Service-Based Font-Face, Images, SIFR, Cufon

 ### Type Scales
-- Type scales are the size at which you see font.
+- Type scales are the size at which you see the font.
 Most commonly if you were to look at a word processor you would see a common set of sizes.

 Examples: 8,9,10,11,13,14,18,24,36,48,60,72

 - Within the type of scales you have the units that signify the size of a text to something like that of a heading.

-Example: Pixles, Percentages, EMS
+Example: Pixels, Percentages, EMS

 ### Styling of Fonts
 - With the styling of fonts most commonly you use either bold or italics.

 Examples: *Italics*, **bold**

-### Transoformation of Text
+### Transformation of Text
-- The text transform property is used to change the case or apply a decoration to the text.
+- The text-transform property is used to change the case or apply decoration to the text.

-Examples: Uppdercase, Lowercase, Capitalize.
+Examples: Uppercase, Lowercase, Capitalize.

 Examples: Text - Decorations: None, Underline, Overline, Line-through, Blink

-### How you veiw text
+### How you view text
-- As you dive deaper into veiwing text there are three important adjustments that can greatly impact the legability of the text on the screen.
+- As you dive deeper into viewing text three important adjustments can greatly impact the legibility of the text on the screen.

-Example: Leading is the distant between the bottom of the text and the top.
+Example: Leading is the distance between the bottom of the text and the top.

 Example: Kerning is the term used for the space between each letter.